cdeck3r/INCAS/src/searchcams/README.md

 Finally, [writeconfig.sh](writeconfig.sh) adds the discovered cameras to the config file in the INCAS root, e.g. `/home/pi/incas`.

-Usage: `./writeconfig.sh`
+Usage: `./writeconfig.sh [path to logfile]`

 Just call the script.
 It takes the result file from `searchcams.sh` or `discovercams.sh` as input.
-Config details are specified in [docs/README.md](../../docs/README.md#config-file-dependencies-and-specification)
+The default value is: `<incas root>/log/ipcameras.log` Config details are specified in [docs/README.md](../../docs/README.md#config-file-dependencies-and-specification)